Azure/data-management-zone/README.md

 ## Description

-The Data Management template is, as the name suggests, classified as a management function and is at the heart of the [**Enterprise Scale Analytics an AI**](https://github.com/Azure/Enterprise-Scale-Analytics) platform.
+The Data Management template is, as the name suggests, classified as a management function and is at the heart of the [**Enterprise Scale Analytics and AI**](https://github.com/Azure/Enterprise-Scale-Analytics) platform.
 It is responsible for the governance of the platform and enables communication to ingest data sources from Azure, third-party clouds and on-premises data sources.

 ## What will be deployed?